-- Test Hole: Dig a hole 6-8" deep in the area of the selected rain garden site. - Pre-Soaking and Testing: After the hole is completed, fill the hole with water to the top of hole and check the level of the water after 6 hours. - Soil Infiltration Results: - Less Than 6 Hours: If the water is gone after 6 hours, the site is suitable for a rain garden - Greater than 6 Hours: If the water takes 6-24 hours to disappear, the site is probably acceptable, but you may have to install an undrain system to direct excess water not infiltrated into the ground to a nearby waterway or storm drain
+- Test Hole: Dig a hole 6-8" deep in the area of the selected rain garden site. - Pre-Soaking and Testing: After the hole is completed, fill the hole with water to the top of hole and check the level of the water after 6 hours. - Soil Infiltration Results: - Less Than 6 Hours: If the water is gone after 6 hours, the site is suitable for a rain garden - Greater than 6 Hours: If the water takes 6-24 hours to disappear, the site is probably acceptable.
+You may have to install an underdrain system to direct excess water into a nearby waterway or storm drain